freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 The Instance Configuration section of the Admin Interface allows you to:

-* update the organization name and logo displayed on the Source and *Journalist Interfaces*
+* update the organization name and logo displayed on the Source and Admin Interfaces
 * set submission preferences for the Source Interface
 * send test OSSEC alerts.